 Ryan joined Watsi on March 21st, 2014.
-Six years ago, Ryan became the 113th member to automatically support a new Watsi patient every month.
-Since then, 5,935 more people have become monthly donors!
-Ryan's most recent donation traveled 8,700 miles to support Tabby, an 8-month-old from Tanzania, to fund surgery to repair her congenital condition.
+Seven years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation traveled 8,700 miles to support Ivan, a three-year-old boy from Tanzania, for contracture release surgery to enable him to play again.

 Ryan has funded healthcare for 120 patients in 13 countries.